Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Building a Battery.md

 **Build batteries from fruit and coins** - How does electricity work?
 Find out by building your own battery!

-Last initially checked on 2024-01-01 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on ??? by ???.
+Last initially checked on 2024-01-01 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2024-01-11 by Andrew Marriott (asm206@cam.ac.uk).

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->